Eat & Drink Like Royalty: British Brands Bought and Endorsed by Queen Elizabeth II

 You would be surprised just how many products normally found in your kitchen cupboards are actually purchased and recommended by the Queen, herself.
 You can discover these products by looking out for the Royal Warrant symbol, often proudly featured on the front or back of product packaging.

 What Is a Royal Warrant and Why Should I Care?

-If a Brand is awarded a Royal Warrant of appointment, it means that one or several of their products are faithfully purchased and delivered to royal households for more than five years.
-Only Queen Elizabeth II, Duke of Edinburgh and Prince Charles can grant Royal Warrants, therefore it is a real honour for companies to be chosen as a Royal Warrant Holder.
+If a brand is awarded a Royal Warrant of appointment, it means that one or several of its products are faithfully purchased and delivered to royal households for more than five years.
+Only Queen Elizabeth II, the Duke of Edinburgh, and Prince Charles can grant Royal Warrants, therefore it is a real honour for companies to be chosen as a Royal Warrant Holder.

 Here are some well-known (and not so well known) brands endorsed by Queen Elizabeth II, in honour and respect of her majesty’s 60 long years on the throne.